leiyangleon/Geogrid/docs/instruction.md

        gridSpacingX:        Grid spacing in X direction (in m)
        _xlim:               x coordinate limits (in m)
        _ylim:               y coordinate limits (in m)
-       pOff:                Grid starting pixel index in horizontal direction (in integer pixels)
+       pOff:                Grid starting pixel index in x direction (in integer pixels)
-       lOff:                Grid starting line index in vertical direction (in integer pixels)
+       lOff:                Grid starting line index in y direction (in integer pixels)
-       pCount:              number of grid pixels in horizontal direction (in integer pixels)
+       pCount:              number of grid pixels in x direction (in integer pixels)
-       lCount:              number of grid lines in vertical direction (in integer pixels)
+       lCount:              number of grid lines in y direction (in integer pixels)
-       X_res:               grid posting in horizontal direction (in m)
+       X_res:               grid posting in x direction (in m)
-       Y_res:               grid posting in vertical direction (in m)
+       Y_res:               grid posting in y direction (in m)

        ------------------input file names------------------
        demname:             (input; required) file path/name of the DEM